 Molino is a very small town located in the state of Florida.
 With a population of 1,339 people and two constituent neighborhoods, Molino is the 399th largest community in Florida.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Molino is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Molino is a town of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Molino who work in sales jobs (20.04%), office and administrative support (19.40%), and management occupations (10.23%).
+Overall, Molino is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Molino who work in personal care services (16.73%), legal occupations (13.20%), and office and administrative support (11.97%).

 Of important note, Molino is also a town of artists.
 Molino has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Molino’s character.

-Molino is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Molino doesn't have a public transportation system that people use for their commute.

-The per capita income in Molino in 2010 was $20,942, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $83,768 for a family of four.
-However, Molino contains both very wealthy and poor people as well.
+The per capita income in Molino in 2018 was $25,278, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
+This equates to an annual income of $101,112 for a family of four.

-Molino is a very ethnically-diverse town.
 The people who call Molino home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Molino residents report their race to be White, followed by Black or African-American.
-Molino also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.25% of the town’s residents.
-Important ancestries of people in Molino include English, Italian, Scottish, and European.
+Important ancestries of people in Molino include English, Irish, French, Italian, and Dutch.

 The most common language spoken in Molino is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and African languages.